mehedi434/Retirement-Calculator/README.md

 This project created using Html, Css and vanilla javascript.

+*It is not known whether the mathematical formulas are correct, because its one of my clients project.*

 *This code has been minified, so it's hard to understand.
 If you need actual code, please knock me.*